-Just about every people has had its etiological creation myth explaining how their society came about and why it is special and favored by the gods.
+Just about every ancient people had an etiological creation myth explaining how their society came about and why it is special and favored by the gods.
 The ancient Greeks had a variety of them.
-In a lesser-known one, contained in Plato’s Menexenus, Socrates explains how the goddess Athena had brought mankind forth from the land of Attica, which gave the Athenians a special nobility and closeness to the gods (237a-238b).
+In a lesser-known myth, contained in Plato’s Menexenus, Socrates explains how the goddess Athena had brought mankind forth from the land of Attica, which gave the Athenians a special nobility and closeness to the gods (237a-238b).
 The Romans traced their ancestry back to the noble Trojans through Aeneas, and also through Romulus and Remus.
 Israel traces its origin as the chosen people to the appearance of Abraham and the Exodus from Egypt, guided by God.
 So after a brand new society was established in North America by people who had abandoned Europe, one could expect our own mythical account of America’s cultural and social origins to appear, and that’s what we got.

-To understand the real origins of Thanksgiving, we must look back across the Atlantic to the Puritans in England and Holland.
+To understand the historical origins of Thanksgiving, we must look back across the Atlantic to the Puritans in England and Holland.
 They had revolted against the Catholic and Church of England’s many annual holidays, which they viewed as either pagan in nature or popish inventions.
-Instead, they developed the twin practices of holding days of fasting and of thanksgiving, always on weekdays rather than on Sundays, and officially declared by the congregation.
+Instead, they developed the twin practices of holding days of fasting and of thanksgiving, always on weekdays rather than on Sundays, and officially declared by the community congregation.
 When something bad happened and people concluded that they had offended God, or when God’s help was particularly needed, the Puritans held a day of fasting, penitence, humiliation, and prayer.
 When good things happened, they would hold a day of thanksgiving to give thanks to God’s providence, which day started in church and ended with a communal meal indoors but without other festivities.
 These days were occasional in nature because the exercises of God’s providence could not be predicted, so there might be several such days each year, or none.

 The Puritans, including the Pilgrims, brought this tradition to America.
 What became known as the “first Thanksgiving” in 1621, however, was an entirely different kind of affair, and so at the time it was not even called a thanksgiving.
 Specifically: It was not officially declared, it did not have a particularly religious orientation, the invited guests (and majority of participants) were heathen (in the technical not pejorative sense), it was held over three days, the feast was outdoors, and it included recreations.
 Held probably at the end of September, it rather resembled the traditional annual secular harvest festival observed by non-Puritans in England.
 (Baker 6, 26; Love 69.)